JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/1_Cryptographic_hash_function.md

 Cryptographic hash functions are designed to be collision-proof, whereas hash functions are made to be faster to solve.

 ## What Is SHA-512 Cryptographic Hash Function?
 SHA-512 does the same thing as other secure hashing algorithms.
-The difference is that in 256-bit, there are 2<sup>512</sup> possibilities for a given input, but in 512-bit, there are 2 <sup>512</sup> possibilities.
-It is theoretically twice as secure, but because 256-bit is virtually impossible to crack with modern computers, 512-bit is unnecessary.
+The difference is that in 256-bit, there are 2<sup>256</sup> possibilities for a given input, but in 512-bit, there are 2 <sup>512</sup> possibilities.
+256-bit is virtually impossible to crack with modern computers, 512-bit is unnecessary.
 It also requires more storage and processing power and could slow down processes that use it.